Latest mortgage news: Rates jump again, approach 7%

-The average rate on 30-year mortgages rose to 5.59 percent this week, up from 5.55 percent the previous week, according to Bankrate’s national survey of large lenders.
+With the U.S. economy still strong and a political crisis looming, mortgage rates increased again this week.
+The average interest rate on 30-year mortgages rose to 6.84 percent, up from 6.66 percent last week, according to Bankrate’s national survey of large lenders.

-The Fed also doesn’t directly control fixed mortgage rates; the most pertinent number is the 10-year Treasury yield, which has bounced around in recent weeks.
+While its policy guides the mortgage market, the Fed doesn’t directly set fixed mortgage rates.
+The most relevant benchmark is the 10-year Treasury yield, which has bounced around in recent weeks.

 Where mortgage rates are headed

 Experts expected to see rates decrease by the end of 2023 as the Fed’s round of rate hikes draws to an end, but the resilience of the U.S. economy is throwing a wrinkle into those expectations.
 So is the ongoing political showdown over the federal debt ceiling.